The Soil, Base Layer and Living Medium of a Hot Spring

 Transformation of the soil by thermal waters from a hot spring - Presence of micro-organisms

-When the water comes out of a hot spring and flows onto the ground for the first time, the soil has to adapt to it.
+When water comes out of a hot spring and hits the ground for the first time, the soil has to adapt to it.
 Soil that is permeable or covered with vegetation is not ready to receive thermal water.
 It turns out that vegetation promotes infiltration by preventing run-off, so how could thermal water run off?

-Very rapidly, the presence of vegetation at the point of emergence and in the flow zones is destroyed by the heat conveyed by the thermal waters.
+Vegetation at the source and in the flow zones is quickly destroyed by the heat carried by the thermal water.

-According to a German study[5], repeated hot water treatments are more effective than chemical herbicides in controlling and weeding vegetation on railway tracks.
-Consequently, permeable soil undergoes a deep transformation of its substrate so that warm water can run off.
-The soil will acquire a certain capacity to retain water in order to become impermeable.
+According to a German study[5], repeated hot water treatments are more effective than chemical herbicides in controlling and weeding vegetation along railway lines.
+As a result, the permeable soil undergoes a deep transformation of its substrate so that warm water can run off.
+The soil acquires a certain capacity to retain water, to become impermeable.

-It is worth pointing out here that these factors determine both the presence of micro-organisms that develop in the hot spring and those that develop in the soil.
+It should be noted that these factors determine both the presence of micro-organisms that develop in the hot spring and those that develop in the soil.

 So the most common type of soil found in a hot spring is generally made up of silt, clay, etc. Without the presence of micro-organisms, the soil would be sandy and unable to hold water.
 Nutrient-rich clay soils hold water best.

-But the contours of some hot springs are sometimes defined in more surprising ways by travertine soil, siliceous agglomerate soil, carbonate soil, a carpet of soil rich in ferrous oxide, and so on.
+But the contours of some hot springs are sometimes more surprisingly defined by travertine-type soil, or by agglomerated siliceous or carbonate soil, or even by a carpet of soil rich in iron oxide, etc.

 In any case, the strangeness of these soils always harbours a multitude of micro-organisms.
 Here are a few examples: